Connect privately on your Android

 Firewalls: A firewall is a type of network security system that acts as a barrier between a network and the wider internet.
 Security professionals configure firewalls to block unwanted access to the networks they are trying to protect, often as an anti-malware or anti-hacking countermeasure.
 A proxy server between a trusted network and the internet is the perfect place to host a firewall designed to intercept and either approve or block incoming traffic before it reaches the network.

-Content filters: Just as proxy servers can regulate incoming connection requests with a firewall, they can also act as content filters by blocking undesired outgoing traffic.
+Content filters: Just as online proxies can regulate incoming connection requests with a firewall, they can also act as content filters by blocking undesired outgoing traffic.
 Companies may configure proxy servers as content filters to prevent employees from accessing the blocked websites while at work.

 Sharing internet connections: Businesses or even homes with a single internet connection can use a proxy server to funnel all their devices through that one connection.
 Using a Wi-Fi router and wireless-capable devices is another solution to this issue.

 Proxies and VPNs both connect you to the internet via an intermediary server, but that’s where the similarities end.
-While a proxy simply forwards your traffic to its destination, a VPN encrypts all traffic between your device and the VPN server.
+While an online proxy simply forwards your traffic to its destination, a VPN encrypts all traffic between your device and the VPN server.

 Proxies, VPNs, and Tor Browser are the three primary options for putting up some sort of boundary between you and the internet, and each has its advantages and potential drawbacks.